mjolnirdev/OpenPBP/README.md

 ### Installing
 This section assumes you have Ruby/MariaDB running with the databases setup and configured, if not check the [PREREQUISITES.md](PREREQUISITES.md) file.

-#### Download the Project
+#### Get the Project and Install Dependencies

-Clone the project
+Clone the Project

 ```
 git clone https://github.com/mjolnirdev/OpenPBP.git
 ```

-Enter application directory and run bundler
+Enter the Application Directory and Run Bundler

 ```
 cd OpenPBP/OpenPBP